 The two video clips show clearly how infants combine leg and pelvic movements to move forwards.
 Both these infants move in a fairly symmetricl manner.

 You may have noticed that the infants in the video clips both sit with their hips twisted out, and their thighs wide apart and close to the floor.
-This position of the hips is only seen in infants with hypermobile hip joints.
+This position of the hips is mostly seen in infants with hypermobile hip joints.
 Infants sit with their thighs wide apart and flat on the floor.

 The most common reason for the extra mobility in the hips is generalized joint hypermobility, but it is also seen in infants who were born preterm.